Tufts CS 117 (Fall 2023):

 You will typically need to compile and test your distributed programs on the Halligan Linux servers.
 The easiest way to access these is by using one of the lab machines in Halligan, or by connecting your own computer to the Halligan network.

-Although we do not officially support it in COMP 117 (I.e. if you have trouble we don't have TA resources to investigate), it's often possible to use the VPN software provided by the CS department to access the Halligan network from home or work using your personal machine.
+Although we do not officially support it in CS 117 (I.e. if you have trouble we don't have TA resources to investigate), it's often possible to use the VPN software provided by the CS department to access the Halligan network from home or work using your personal machine.
 This is done by installing on your machine a trusted VPN program that routes your network traffic to the Hallian network and that resolves host names using the Halligan DNS.

 Use your Web browser to go to the CS Dept Introduction to the CEAS VPN.
 There are instructions there for downloading the VPN client and installing it on your own computer.
 You will need your CS Dept login and password (not your Tufts password!) to do the download, and again to authenticate your connection to the Halligan network.